-According to a recent EY report on digital disruption in the sector, most high net worth clients would already swap a relationship manager for better digital capabilities.
+According to a 2018 EY report on digital disruption in banking, most high net worth clients would already swap a relationship manager for better digital capabilities.

-While most private banks and wealth managers recognise the need for change, many are still not embracing it, choosing instead to rely on dated business models, legacy technologies or an M&A strategy to win the race for safety in scale.
+With cost income ratios under pressure, most banks and wealth managers recognise the need for change, many are still not embracing it, choosing instead to rely on dated business models, legacy banking platforms or an M&A strategy to win the race for safety in scale.

 As agile FinTechs cherry-pick high value niches and Silicon Valley giants prepare to leverage their vast technology assets and trusted brands as ‘TechFin’ financial services, the financial services playing field is being reshaped.
 Incumbent banks and asset managers must not only grow AUM, they must transform their business models, reduce costs, sharpen their value propositions and improve their user experience before the disruptors eat their lunch.